 It was Freddie's turn to quirk an eyebrow.
 "Paying that much attention to my little sis, are you?"

 The blond's cheeks pinked, but he ignored the jab.
 "Look, all I'm saying is that there's something there.
 Whether you believe it or not, it's there.
 Whether you want to act on it or not, well…" He scratched his head.
 "I dunno what to tell you, mate.
 But Roxanne deserves someone better."

 "Hey, if it could be me, then that's fantastic.
 But she doesn't deserve a liar for a boyfriend."
 With that final argument, Lorcan left Freddie alone in the library with a lot to think.
 Needless to say, Freddie never finished his Potions homework.

 "Ah, Merlin, I love free periods!"
 Roxanne exclaimed the following week as the friends walked down to lunch early.

 "You only like it because you get to eat early," Freddie prodded, snickering.
 "You won't be 'Roxanne Weasley' anymore.
 Soon enough, you'll be 'Roxanne Waddles-ly.'"

 "You git!"
 She tripped her brother and laughed as he crashed into Scorpius' back.
 "Ha, serves you right!"

-Fred wanted to kill her not for tripping him, but for forcing him to take a tumble with the one wizard he was doing his damnedest to avoid.
+Freddie wanted to kill her not for tripping him but for forcing him to take a tumble with the one wizard he was doing his damnedest to avoid.
 He hopped up fairly quickly and brushed himself off, not looking at what he knew was an interesting expression on Scorpius' countenance.